Skip to content

 The EB-2 National Interest Waiver (NIW) is one of the most powerful — and misunderstood — paths to a U.S. green card.
 It lets advanced-degree professionals and people of exceptional ability skip the labor certification process and self-petition without an employer.

 For founders, researchers, engineers, doctors, and skilled professionals, the NIW is often the fastest legitimate path to permanent residence.
 This guide walks through who qualifies, how the three-prong test really works, and what evidence wins approval.
+If you are deciding between EB-2 NIW and the standard employer-sponsored route, see the EB-2 vs EB-3 comparison guide.
+H-1B holders exploring alternatives to the PERM process should also see the H-1B to green card guide.

 What is the EB-2 NIW?